 Barcelona might be the most popular choice for a Spanish city break, but sun-soaked Seville is a city that’s impossible not to fall in love with.
 As the capital of Andalucia in Southern Spain, Seville enjoys year-round sunshine, and its small centre makes it a joy to explore on foot.

 Located on both sides of the River Guadalquivir, the medieval heart of this city is bursting with Gothic cathedrals, Mudéjar palaces, and baroque churches – three of which are UNESCO World Heritage Sites.
-If you’re intrigued by Spanish culture and traditions, then Seville is for you, because this city doesn’t do things by halves.
+If you’re intrigued by Spanish culture and traditions, Seville is for you, because this city doesn’t do things by halves.

 For example, if you like tapas, there are over 3,000 restaurants to choose from serving authentic Spanish cuisine – and a dizzying array of small plates to salivate over.
 Or, if you want to see a flamenco show, Seville is home to the very best (it’s the birthplace of flamenco after all!), and you can catch a stunning show right on the streets of Triana .

-12. Florence, Italy
+12. Rome, Italy

 Final thoughts…